ledjay/ledjay/README.md

 ## About Me

 I'm a creative developer with experience since 1999.
-Currently, I work as a Lead Front-End at <a href="https://www.stadiumgo.fr" target="_blank">StadiumGO</a>
+Currently, I work as a Front-End developer at <a href="https://www.refugies.info" target="_blank">Réfugiés.info</a>

 I'm passionate about crafting powerful brands and intuitive user interfaces.
 I can assist you in establishing your brand identity and developing your website, using technologies such as React, NextJs, and much more.